tythoneywell/schedule-builder/README.md

 4. Open the application in your browser at "localhost:8000"

+5. To kill the docker session, navigate to Docker Desktop and kill the appropriate container.

 ## Running without Docker (for devs)

 1. Python and pip should be installed.